• Skip to primary navigation

 But you do need to use a stick blender.
 Don’t try and make this in a normal food processor, it won’t work.
 I think it has something to do with the shape of the stick blender head that completely covers the egg yolk, combined with the high speed of the blades that causes the egg and oil mixture to emulsify almost instantaneously.

-The trick is to put all the ingredients into your container, and then cover the egg with the head of the stick blender.
+The trick is to put all the ingredients into a container and cover the egg yolk with the head of the stick blender.
 Hold the stick blender in place, switch it on and marvel at how all the ingredients turn into mayonnaise in less than one minute.
-It’s that easy.
+It's that easy.

 And what you get is a bowl of creamy mayonnaise that can be used for spreading on sandwiches, making your favourite potato or pasta salad, making a tasty dip or even just eating by the spoonful out of the jar.
 It’s that good.